OCA/manufacture/mrp_stock_rule_propagate_bom_line/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

 This module adds a Propagate BOM Line checkbox on stock rule.
+It provides granular control over how components for kit products are grouped within chained stock moves.

+This checkbox is checked by default to align with Odoo's standard behavior.
+Component moves are kept separate, preserving the link to their original Bill of Materials (BOM) line.

-When this checkbox is marked and pull rules are applied for kit products, it will avoid grouping the stock moves of the same product if these stock moves are originating from different kits (ie different BOM lines).
+When the checkbox is unchecked Odoo allows to group the stock moves of the same product if these stock moves are originating from different kits (ie different BOM lines).

 ..
 IMPORTANT::
    This is an alpha version, the data model and design can change at any time without warning.